pmoris/ImRex/README.md

 ## Citation

-When using our results or modelling approach in a publication, please cite our preprint: [https://doi.org/10.1101/2019.12.18.880146](https://doi.org/10.1101/2019.12.18.880146):
+When using our results or modelling approach in a publication, please cite our paper: [https://doi.org/10.1093/bib/bbaa318](https://doi.org/10.1093/bib/bbaa318):

->Moris, Pieter, Joey De Pauw, Anna Postovskaya, Benson Ogunjimi, Kris Laukens, and Pieter Meysman.
-2019.
-"Current challenges for epitope-agnostic TCR interaction prediction and a new perspective derived from image classification". doi:10.1101/2019.12.18.880146.
+> Moris, Pieter, Joey De Pauw, Anna Postovskaya, Sofie Gielis, Nicolas De Neuter, Wout Bittremieux, Benson Ogunjimi, Kris Laukens, and Pieter Meysman.
+“Current Challenges for Unseen-Epitope TCR Interaction Prediction and a New Perspective Derived from Image Classification.”
+Briefings in Bioinformatics 22, no. 4 (2020). https://doi.org/10.1093/bib/bbaa318.

-## Authors

->Pieter Moris,
->Joey De Pauw,
->Wout Bittremieux,
->Anna Postovskaya,
->Benson Ogunjimi
->Kris Laukens,
->Pieter Meysman

-## History of the project
+### History of the project

 A preprint of an earlier version of this work was submitted to bioRxiv: [https://doi.org/10.1101/2019.12.18.880146](https://doi.org/10.1101/2019.12.18.880146).